National University of Kyiv-Mohyla Academy

-The university takes its name from the institution cited as its main predecessor, the Kyiv-Mohyla Academy established in 1615 and operating until 1819.
-The NaUKMA is located on that Academy's grounds in the ancient Podil neighborhood.
-In 1991, the modern university was organized, and teaching began the following year.
-Alumni of the Kyiv-Mohyla Academy played a formative role in the intellectual and church life of Ukraine and Russia in 17th and 18th centuries.
+Organized in its current form in 1991, the university takes its name from the institution cited as its main predecessor, the Kyiv-Mohyla Academy established in 1615 and operating until 1819, and is located on the historical academy's grounds in the ancient Podil neighborhood.
+Alumni of the Kyiv-Mohyla Academy played a formative role in the intellectual and church life of Ukraine and Russia in the 17th and 18th centuries.
 Among the most notable alumni were hetman Ivan Mazepa and philosopher Hryhorii Skovoroda.
 Theophan Prokopovich, one of the rectors of the Kyiv-Mohyla Academy, elaborated upon and implemented Peter the Great's reform of the Russian Orthodox Church.
-The university is known as pro-Western and served as headquarters for Orange Revolution activists.
+In our time the university is known as pro-Western and has served as headquarters for Orange Revolution activists.